 Hornsey lies approximately six miles north of central London.
 It is an undulating area where residents are never far from a hill or ridge.
 Dominating the scene is Alexandra Palace, on a ridge known as the Northern Heights which extends through Muswell Hill and Highgate to Hampstead.
 Panoramic views of London can be glimpsed along this ridge where the last Ice Age stopped.

-Hornsey has a number of buildings of historic interest including: St Mary’s Church Tower in Hornsey Village, Cromwell House in Highgate, Hornsey Town Hall and the Clock Tower in Crouch End, The Old Schoolhouse (HHS headquarters) in Hornsey and Alexandra Palace, birthplace of television.
+Hornsey has a number of buildings of historic interest including: St Mary’s Tower in Hornsey Village, Cromwell House in Highgate, Hornsey Town Hall and the Clock Tower in Crouch End, The Old Schoolhouse (HHS headquarters) in Hornsey and Alexandra Palace, birthplace of television.

 Originally part of the great Forest of Middlesex, Hornsey was an area of hamlets and large villas in extensive grounds.
 Suburbia reached Hornsey from the 1860s and accelerated in the last years of the 19th century until the First World War by which time lines of streets and rows of mainly large terraced houses covered the fields.
 Important open spaces were preserved such as Highgate Wood and Queen’s Wood.